 The Pennsylvania Democratic State Committee (PADSC) is the governing body of the Pennsylvania Democratic Party.
 Founded in 1792, the PADSC is charged with steering the direction of your party and organizing for Democrats across the ballot!

-PADSC members, who are elected to four-year terms, meet in full three times each year.
-PADSC members elect party leadership, hold nominating conventions, pass and promote a party platform, and help lead organizing efforts all across the commonwealth.
+PADSC members, elected to four-year terms, meet in full three times each year.
+PADSC members elect party leadership, hold nominating conventions, pass and promote a party platform, and help lead organizing efforts all across the Commonwealth.

-With the exception of CCDC chair, who becomes an automatic member of State Committee, PADSC members are elected during the Primary.
-The following were elected during the 2022 Primary:
+Except for the CCDC chair, who becomes an automatic member of the State Committee, PADSC members are elected during the Gubernatorial Primary.
+The following were elected in 2022: